 Compared to many other male fighters on the card, Geoff Neal and Niko Price are relatively fresh to the fight game with Neal holding 11 victories, Price holding 13 and both with only 2 losses to their names.
 The two mixed martial artists are of similar age, Price is an inch taller with a slightly longer reach but overall, they are a close match physically.

-Neal has a 6 knockout victories to his name.
-He is known for his hands, hence the stage name “Handz of Steel”, with most of his knockout victories coming from his punches.
-However he also recently achieved an impressive head-kick knockout against Frank Camacho. as well as his first submission win since 2013 via rear-naked choke on Brian Camozzi.
-He is coming into this fight off the back of a 5 fight winning streak and is clearly on the rise.
+Neal has six knockout victories to his name.
+He is known for his hands, hence the stage name “Handz of Steel”, with most of his knockout victories coming from punches.
+However, he also recently achieved an impressive head-kick knockout against Frank Camacho as well as his first submission win since 2013 via rear-naked choke on Brian Camozzi.
+He is coming into this fight off the back of a five-fight winning streak and is clearly on the rise.

 Price is a very similar fighter to Neal in terms of his specialisms.
 He has a record of 9 knockout victories and holds 3 submission wins.
 He’s shown far more variability in his submissions, from brabo choke to armbar and rear-naked choke.
 His knockouts have also been mainly punches but his recent record is far more scattered with 3 wins and 2 losses in the past two years.